-Betsy Nabel has served as President of Harvard-affiliated Brigham and Women’s Hospital (BWH) since 2010.
+Betsy Nabel has served as president of Harvard-affiliated Brigham Health since 2010.
 A cardiologist and distinguished biomedical researcher, Nabel is Professor of Medicine at Harvard Medical School.

 Nabel brings a unique perspective to health care based on her experience as a physician, research scientist, academic medicine leader, and wellness advocate.
-At BWH, she led development of a comprehensive strategic plan that defines a new model of medicine characterized by 7 strategic commitments focused on innovation and discovery in care redesign toward population health management, in research through multiple life sciences collaborations, and in personalized therapies and translational medicine.
+At BH, she led development of a comprehensive strategic plan that defines a new model of medicine characterized by seven strategic commitments focused on innovation in care redesign toward population health management, in research and discovery through multiple life sciences collaborations, and in personalized therapies and precision medicine.
 Initiatives include a new translational research and clinical facility, and a $1 billion campaign to advance innovation, patient care and community health.

 Nabel has a long record of advocacy for health and broadening access to care.
-As Director of the National Heart, Lung, and Blood Institute from 2005-2009, Nabel leveraged the $3 billion research portfolio to establish pioneering scientific programs in genomics, stem cells, and translational research.
-One of Nabel’s signature advocacy efforts was the Red Dress Heart Truth campaign, which raises heart awareness in women through innovative partnerships.
+As director of the National Heart, Lung, and Blood Institute from 2005-2009, Nabel leveraged the $3 billion research portfolio to establish pioneering scientific programs in genomics, stem cells, and translational research.
+One of her signature advocacy efforts was the Red Dress Heart Truth campaign, which raises heart awareness in women through unprecedented industry partnerships.

-An accomplished physician-scientist, Nabel’s work on the molecular genetics of cardiovascular diseases has produced17 patents and more than 250 scientific publications.
+An accomplished physician-scientist, Nabel’s work on the molecular genetics of cardiovascular diseases has produced 17 patents and more than 250 scientific publications.
 Nabel’s scientific contributions in cardiovascular gene transfer have developed molecular and cellular techniques, delineated that the pathophysiology of atherosclerosis and clarified the processes of cell division and growth of vascular smooth muscle cells in blood vessels.
-Studies on Hutchinson-Gilford Progeria Syndrome have characterized the vascular smooth muscle cell defect leading to premature heart attack and stroke.
+Her studies on Hutchinson-Gilford Progeria Syndrome have characterized the vascular smooth muscle cell defect leading to premature heart attack and stroke.

-Her colleagues have elected her to the American Academy of the Arts and Sciences, the Institute of Medicine, the Association of American Physicians, the American Society of Clinical Investigation, and she is a Fellow of the American Association for the Advancement of Science.
-Nabel is currently on the editorial board for the New England Journal of Medicine and Science Translational Medicine.
-She is the editor of Scientific American Medicine.
+Her colleagues have elected her to the American Academy of the Arts and Sciences, the National Academy of Medicine, the Association of American Physicians, the American Society of Clinical Investigation, and she is a Fellow of the American Association for the Advancement of Science.
+Nabel is currently on the TEDMED Editorial Advisory Board, and previously served on the editorial boards for the New England Journal of Medicine and Science Translational Medicine as well as editor-in-chief of Scientific American Medicine.